Below you’ll find my favorite tips to prepare yourself mentally and physically for a studio photo shoot.

 Share them in the comments below!

-PS: Blog readers: Check out my Posing for Pictures online Workshop recordings for 2 hours of practical tips for photo shoot preparations and rocking your dance poses!
+PS: Blog readers: Check out my Posing for Pictures online recordings package for 4,5(!) hours of practical tips for photo shoot preparations and rocking your dance poses!